swiftlang/swift-evolution/proposals/0258-property-wrappers.md

 Many Cocoa classes implement value-like objects that require explicit copying.
 Swift currently provides an `@NSCopying` attribute for properties to give them behavior like Objective-C's `@property(copy)`, invoking the `copy` method on new objects when the property is set.
-We can turn this into a wrappe:
+We can turn this into a wrapper:

 ```swift
 @propertyWrapper